sajoy/happylist0/readme.md

 # progress
-* 1/1/2015 - example of a list in edit mode; ability to toggle the sidebar, customize mode; example of real time updating styles
+* 1/1/2016 - example of a list in edit mode; ability to toggle the sidebar, customize mode; example of real time updating styles
+* 1/2/2016 - separate edit from customize mode, add hover styles, use components for sidebar and lists

+# todo
+* add toggle to turn off edit mode
+* make edit-styles into its own component
+* figure how to store, populate, update styles